Scraping the Turkey Accordion

 The Accordion Concept

 I recently had to scrape a few product pages from the site of a large retailer.
 I discovered that these pages use an “accordion” to present the product attributes.
 Only a single panel of the accordion is visible at any one time.
-So, for example, you toggle the Details panel open to see the associated content.
+For example, you toggle the Details panel open to see the associated content.

 The content of the Details panel.